Last date modified: 2025-Nov-12

 - Ready for review—the document has finished processing through PI Detection and/or the Data Analysis run is complete.
 Reviewers are able to edit the document.

-You can view a document’s Data Analysis Status on the Project Dashboard Document List and the field can be searched on using PI and Entity Search.
+You can view a document’s Data Analysis Status on the Project Dashboard Document List.
+The field can be searched for using PI and Entity Search.

 Canceling and retrying Data Analysis